Les Wallace: End of career

 Wallace's private life was a major contributor to his withdrawal from the full-time darts circuit.
 At one of his court cases, his solicitor Charles Thomas told the court that Wallace's life dramatically changed in 1999 when he and his partner, Carol, lost their premature twins who were four days old.
 This led to the collapse of the relationship and to Wallace drinking more heavily.

 Wallace effectively withdrew from the full-time circuit in 1999, although he still participated in some BDO tournaments.
 He participated in the World Masters in 2000 and 2003, losing his first match on both occasions.
 His only televised appearance after this came in an exhibition match before the World Darts Trophy final in 2006, where he played in a Legends match against Bobby George.

 Wallace made some attempts to revive his career, and won the Hampshire Open in 2004.
 In the 2010 Hampshire Open, he won three early round matches but was eliminated at the last 64 stage to K. Gamblin.
 He received an invitation to compete in the preliminary round of the 2010 competition but was beaten in his first match.

 Wallace also he attended the PDC Qualifying School event in January 2012.
 He gained a two-year PDC tour card after finishing 23rd in the Q School Order of Merit.
-He recently joined a local darts league in Southampton where he recently lost to George 'The Huntsman' Hunt.